graymalkin/graymalkin.github.io/blog/home-assistant-heating-controller/index.md

 I didn't want to roll my own AC/DC converter or switch mode power supply, so I picked a PCB-mount module.
 The first one I selected was very simple, but regrettably £20 ea.
 I thought about it and decided to deal with a SIP module with a higher integration complexity (and board footprint), but that was substantially cheaper at £1.86 ea, and about £5 in support components.
-The various filter components are what are recommended by the [datasheet]().
+The various filter components are what are recommended by the [data sheet](./datasheets/MP-LS05-13B12R3.pdf).

 ![Power supply schematic](./images/power-supply-schematic.png)

-In theory I should also add MOV between L and N, but this is optional in the datasheet's application note, and the board I have is quite well populated.
+In theory, I should also add MOV between L and N, but this is optional in the data sheet's application note, and the board I have is quite well populated.
 Maybe in REV2.

 # ESPHome setup

-ESPHome is fantastic for DIY smarthome gadgets.
+ESPHome is fantastic for DIY smart home gadgets.
-With just a familiar (at least to Home Assistant users) YAML configuration you can create a binary to run on an ESP32, ESP8266, etc, which will connect to your WiFi and expsose all manor of sensors and actuators to your Home Assistant API.
+With just a familiar (at least to Home Assistant users) YAML configuration you can create a binary to run on an ESP32, ESP8266, etc, which will connect to your Wi-Fi and expose all manor of sensors and actuators to your Home Assistant API.
 This project is wildly simple for ESPHome configuration and comprises simply two switches connected to `D3` and `D4` of the D1 mini.
 There is also a status LED on `D2`.